Vice President visits IAC Vikrant | Education

 Chairman and Managing Director of the CSL, Madhu S Nair, presented a detailed brief about the yard's capabilities and strengths and it's contributions in developing indigenous technologies and creating world class capabilities.

 The Indian Navy made a detailed presentation about the vessel and its capabilities.
-The Vice President also visited the hanger deck and the flight deck of the vessel.
+The Vice President also visited the hangar deck and the flight deck of the vessel.

 Naidu was accompanied by Governor of Kerala Arif Mohammad Khan, State Industries Minister P Rajeeve and Rear Admiral Antony George, the Chief of Staff of Southern Naval Command.